 It was late morning.
 I finished the first of two jobs scheduled for the day and decided to get lunch as my second appointment was scheduled for four hours later.
 I was tired.
 My sleep was delayed the night before by an attempt to cause me to commit a serious crime.
 A response to a classified ad where I was directed to meet someone at an apartment at 1230am.
 When I arrived I was told to enter the apartment without knocking, which I of course refused.
 I presumed it was a set up from the beginning but the dialouge added credibility to the prospect prior to arriving.
 This is to say I am tired today.

 At Burger King, seemingly unprovoked an old woman yells out no socialism, no socialism, no socialism.
 I don’t know what prompted the outburst, I was the only other patron in the resturaunt and it is unlikely to have stemmed from any conversation with the employees.
-It may have been an inserted event undertaken for the purpose of agitating me or provoking a response, or again, it may have been related to some conversation I didn’t hear.

 The distinction between captialism and socialsim is a question of production and distribution.
 A collective approach verses an individual approach.
 Socialism relies on a democratically elected body to decide production and distribution whereas captialism is a system where individuals with money decide what will be produced.

-Socialism is neither inherently good nor inherently bad and many of the failures of attempts at socialism can be shown to be the result of imposistion from western states.
+Socialism is neither inherently good nor inherently bad and many of the failures of attempts at socialism are the result of imposistion from western states.
 The Soviet Union was totalitarian, but it was in the interest of the Soviet Union to call it socialism for the goodness of their cause and the contentment of their population.
 It was important for the United States to call it socialism to equate socialism with totalitarianism and make even the mention of the word disgusting to its population.
 The Soviet Union was not socialism because although the state controls production, the state is planning production absent the will of the population.

 No candidate of any party has a plan for the government to participate in any substantial way in the economy in terms of a state business entity.
 The governments participation in the economy consists of purchasing products and services from private companies, tax policy, providng loans to companies, and cash support in the form of subsidies.
 This is the economic policy of both parties despite rhetoric to the contrary.